 Getting involved in a truck accident is very stressful.
 You not only have to worry about your health but also about the aftermath of the event, such as medical bills, missed time from work, and pain and suffering that may need to be addressed with an attorney, among other things.

-At Fetterman & Associates, we understand that a truck accident can be a very traumatic experience.
+At Fetterman Law, we understand that a truck accident can be a very traumatic experience.
 That is why our Port St Lucie truck accident lawyers are dedicated to helping those who have been injured as the result of someone else’s negligence.
 We offer free consultations to help you understand your rights and options after an accident and will work diligently to get you the compensation you may be entitled to.